Ernie Clement: Amateur career

 Clement attended Brighton High School in Rochester, New York, where he played baseball and ice hockey.
 For his high school career, he hit .472.
 Undrafted out of high school in the 2014 MLB draft, he enrolled at the University of Virginia where he played college baseball.

-In 2015, Clement's freshman year at Virginia, he played in 62 games (61 being starts), hitting .245 with one home run and 22 RBIs.
+In 2015, Clement's freshman year with the Virginia Cavaliers, he played in 62 games (61 starts), hitting .245/.303/.310 with one home run and 22 runs batted in (RBIs).
 He hit .292 in the 2015 College World Series and was named to the All-CWS Team, helping Virginia win their first ever national title.
 He spent the summer playing in the Northwoods League with the Wisconsin Rapids Rafters.
-As a sophomore at Virginia in 2017, he batted .351/383/.443 with one home run and thirty RBIs in sixty games (all starts), earning a spot on the All-Atlantic Coast Conference Third Team.
-In the summer of 2016, he played in the Cape Cod Baseball League for the Harwich Mariners where he was named the league's Most Valuable Player after hitting .353 with 59 hits in forty games.
-In 2016, his junior season with Virginia, he hit .315 with two home runs and 34 RBIs in 58 games, earning All-ACC Third Team honors for the second consecutive year.
-In 745 collegiate at-bats, Clement struck out only 31 times.
+As a sophomore at Virginia in 2016, he batted .351/.383/.443 with one home run and 30 RBIs in 60 games (all starts), earning a spot on the All-Atlantic Coast Conference Third Team.
+In the summer of 2016, he played in the Cape Cod Baseball League for the Harwich Mariners where he was named the league's Most Valuable Player after hitting .353 with 59 hits in 40 games while primarily playing center field.
+In 2017, his junior season with Virginia, he hit .315 with two home runs and 34 RBIs in 58 games, earning All-ACC Third Team honors for the second consecutive year.
+In 745 collegiate at-bats, Clement struck out only 31 times, and walked 34 times.